succinctlabs/vectorx/README.md

 ## Avail Indexer

-Avail does not currently store justifications for non-era end blocks on archive nodes, so the following service indexes Avail and stores the ephermal justifications, which are used for `step` proofs.
+Avail does not currently store justifications for non-era end blocks on archive nodes, so the following service indexes Avail and stores the ephermal justifications, which are used for `header_range` proofs.

 ### Run the Indexer